Punisher: Vietnam war experience

 The Punisher was originally created as a Vietnam veteran; while the sliding timeline of the Marvel Universe has changed this historical positioning, his characterization is indelibly marked by perceptions of veterans of that war in US culture.
 Kathleen McClancy argues that Punisher stories often emphasize the Vietnam War as the real source of the trauma that made Frank Castle become the Punisher, and not the murder of his family.
 She contends that "his war on crime is presented as a continuation of his earlier war."
 McClancy argues that the characterization of the Punisher draws from earlier depictions of Vietnam veterans in film; initially, a stereotype of these veterans as psychopaths, first depicted in the 1965 film Motorpsycho but increasingly prevalent in American culture following the Tet Offensive of 1968 and the discovery of the My Lai massacre in 1969.
 Subsequently, an increasing popular narrative developed that Vietnam veterans had been betrayed by their own government and domestic culture, which refused to give them the support and license necessary to win the war.
 Later, in the Presidency of Ronald Reagan, Vietnam veterans were more likely to be portrayed as highly skilled and heroic, so-called "SuperVets" such as John Rambo and The A-Team; in this iteration, "the SuperVet's traumatic experiences have hardened him into an unstoppable force of violence."
 The Punisher draws on these cultural narratives and archetypes.
+Kent Worcester suggests an analogy with role of World War II in the characterization of Captain America.
+The representation of the Vietnam War in Punisher comics is varied, but the stories generally present a pessimistic and cynical view of the conflict.
+In particular, Garth Ennis's stories portray it as a clearly unjust war, rife with criminality.

+Jeremiah Tecca draws a contrast between the Punisher and Captain America as products of their respective wars.
+World War II veterans returned to public celebration and a welcoming economy; Vietnam veterans encountered protests and no clear victor.
+In Civil War: Punisher War Journal (2007), written by Matt Fraction, Captain America strikes Castle repeatedly for killing criminals, while Castle refuses to retaliate, saying only "not against you."
+Tecca reads this exchange as a subordinate relationship between a marginalized Vietnam veteran and the symbol of official American military idealism, arguing that the nation used figures like Castle for its "dirty work" and then discarded them.